mapr/hive/readme.md

 ant tar -Ddist.dir=build

-The tarball is located in the build/ directory as hive-0.11.0.tar.gz
+The tarball is located in the build/ directory as hive-<version>.tar.gz

 ```